-Unfortunately, the tropical climate of the Caribbean took it's toll on European soldiers.
+Unfortunately, the tropical climate of the Caribbean took its toll on European soldiers.
 Around 90 per cent of the 45,000 white troops who died there during the wars were killed by disease rather than the enemy.

 Many of the first recruits were escaped American slaves who had fought for the British during the American War of Independence (1775-83).
 Men were also recruited locally in the Caribbean, but they were not enough to defend the British territories from the enemy.

 The ranks of the new regiments were swelled with Creole and African slaves, purchased specifically from West Indian sugar plantations or from newly-arrived slave ships.
-Between 1795 and 1807 estimates suggest 13,400 slaves were purchased for the West India Regiments.
+Between 1795 and 1807, estimates suggest 13,400 slaves were purchased for the West India Regiments.

-The venture was deemed so successful that between 1798 and 1806 the army bought seven per cent of all slaves sold in the British West Indies.
+The venture was deemed so successful that between 1798 and 1806 the Army bought seven per cent of all slaves sold in the British West Indies.

 Slave soldiers did not come cheap.
 An account in the papers of the Commander-in-Chief of Jamaica details the cost of buying and clothing 272 African slaves for service in the West India Regiments.
 The price listed on this account was over £32,600 - more than £1 million in today's money.

-In 1807 the British Empire abolished the slave trade.
+In 1807, the British Empire abolished the slave trade.
 All serving black soldiers recruited as slaves were freed under the 1807 Mutiny Act.
 After this, West India Regiment recruits included men liberated from illegal slave ships, as well as black soldiers captured from enemy French and Dutch colonies.

 Former slave soldiers were increasingly given the same rights as white soldiers.
 Significantly, they were recognised as a formal part of the British Army - unlike their counterparts in India and other British colonies.

 For most of the 19th century, the regiments were based in Trinidad and Jamaica.
-But after taking part in the Second Ashanti War (1873-74) in West Africa, they established a base in Sierra Leone for recruitment and training.
+But, after taking part in the Second Ashanti War (1873-74) in West Africa, they established a base in Sierra Leone for recruitment and training.

-The uniform was only worn by black soldiers who were not permitted to rise beyond non-commissioned rank.
+The uniform was only worn by black soldiers, who were not permitted to rise beyond non-commissioned rank.
 It remained a part of the regiment's Dress Uniform until 1914, and was worn by the band until disbandment.

 ‘When I was last in the West Indies, the 8th West India regiment, composed entirely of native Africans rescued in the middle passage, exhibited as fine a military corps… as ever was seen of any colour… As marksmen they were superior to the ordinary run of white soldiers; and when Fort Bourbon, Martinique… came to be stormed, they went to the breach with European courage.’